VSI Media Robot Utility Installation and User Guide

 FIND CARTRIDGE {"?*"}

-• The following command shows all elements (slots, drives, transports, ports) that are available in the library, regardless of whether they are full or empty:
+• The following command shows all elements (slots, drives, transports, and ports) that are available in the library, regardless of whether they are full or empty:

 FIND CARTRIDGE {"*"}